asdru22/Burgeon/wiki/burgeon.typ

 #top_grid(col: 2, item-tooltip(
     appalling_shinguards,
     type: "Armor",
-))[Obtained from grown #(murky_crevice.txt-param)[Murky Crevices].
+))[Obtained from #(murky_crevice.txt-param)[Murky Crevices].
 When worn, it increases armor by  1.5 for every mob that is currently targeting the wearer.
 Caps at 8 armor.]

 == Other
 #top_grid(col: 2, item-tooltip(